 To both The Yogscast and the Good Game Team, you made my childhood, you still entertain me today, and I am so glad I saw you both.
 I would not be the same person without any you.
-You are all hilarious, wonderful entertainers that I have never, will never forget.
+You are all hilarious, wonderful entertainers that I have never, and will never forget.

 For those interested: